lhmrosso/XPolaris/README.md

 ## Example

 After loading the package, users must create a `data.frame` object containing three columns (`ID`, `lat`, and `long`).
-Locations IDs must be unique alphanumerical identifiers, and latitude and longitude coordinates must be supplied as decimal degrees.
+Location IDs must be unique alphanumerical identifiers, and latitude and longitude coordinates must be supplied as decimal degrees.
 The package comes with example locations in Kansas (`exkansas`).